-Something we all need in 2023: plants in your home to not only lift your mood, increase your productivity and turbocharge your creativity, but also to give you some extra luck.
+Something we all need in 2024: plants in your home to not only lift your mood, increase your productivity, and turbocharge your creativity, but also to give you some extra luck.
 And even prosperity.
+We all know plants can make you feel better, purify the air, and even absorb water when it's too humid (in your bathroom for instance).
+But did you also know that some plants even bring you luck and good fortune?

 12 Plants for Good Luck and Fortune